SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 We can ignore the preRegister() and right-click methods for now, those were covered in part 4a.

 ## 2. Item Attributes

-Slimefun items can have functionality (called ItemHandlers) but they can also have some properties (called ItemAttributes).<br>
+Slimefun items can have functionality (called ItemHandlers) but they can also have some properties (called ItemAttributes).

 Note that these attributes are not related to Minecraft's attributes system.

-An `ItemAttribute` adds a certain property to a SlimefunItem, such as being radioactive.<br>
+An `ItemAttribute` adds a certain property to a SlimefunItem, such as being radioactive.

 Let's make our FireCake also radioactive, shall we?

-To add an ItemAttribute, simply add it to your class declaration.<br>
+To add an ItemAttribute, simply add it to your class declaration.

 However ItemAttributes are interfaces, not classes.
-So you need to use the keyword `implements` here.<br>
+So you need to use the keyword `implements` here.

 As we covered in the last part: Classes can only have one direct parent class.
-But they can implement as many interfaces as they want.<br>
+But they can implement as many interfaces as they want.

 Let's implement the `Radioactive` interface.
 Now your code may look like this:

 ```java
 public class FireCake extends SlimefunItem implements Radioactive {